 - the employee receives the benefit due to their employment relationship (contract will be signed in the future, is suspended, valid or terminated)

-- the tax incentive does not cover equipment (clothing, footwear, a table tennis racket, skis and so on) or extra services (for example, catering, transport, parking, luggage storage, banquet after the event and so on) necessary for the activity
+- the tax incentive does not cover equipment (clothing, footwear, a table tennis racket, skis, including rental of sports equipment and facilities, and so on) or extra services (for example, catering, transport, parking, luggage storage, banquet after the event and so on) necessary for the activity

 - the tax incentive also extends to health and sports expenses incurred outside of Estonia